failsafe-go/failsafe-go.dev/extending.md

 # Extending Failsafe-go

-Failsafe-go provides a Service Provider Interface (SPI) for extending the library, such as with custom policies.
+Failsafe-go can be extended to add additional capabilities along with existing policies.

 ## Custom Policies

-Failsafe [Policy] implementations contain the necessary configuration to handle executions in a certain way.
+[Policy] implementations contain the necessary configuration to handle executions in a certain way.
 The actual execution handling is done by a corresponding [PolicyExecutor] implementation, which each Policy provides.
 The PolicyExecutor is responsible for performing any pre-execution behavior and post-execution handling of a result or exception.

 The [BasePolicyExecutor] along with the existing PolicyExecutor [implementations][github] are a good reference for creating custom implementations.